 A Disney movie perfect for the cat lover in all of us (unless you like dogs).
 Released in 1970 The Aristocats was the last film approved by Walt Disney himself before he passed away.
 It proved to be a big hit with critics and audiences, and I am half convinced this is the reason why my brother is a cat person.
 If you haven’t seen The Aristocats spoiler alert is ahead.
 I DO NOT OWN THE PICTURE.

-An absolutely adorable movie.
+I’ve always thought this was an absolutely adorable movie.
 I loved all the cats in The Aristocats, but Marie was and always will be my favorite.
 I cannot begin to tell you how many times I quoted Marie as a kid, and maybe just a little today.
-The voice cast is amazing, writing is pretty good, animation while recycled in a few places is great and the musical numbers are catchy.
+The voice cast is amazing, writing is pretty good, animation (while recycled in a few places) is great and the musical numbers are catchy.
 I’ve caught myself humming Thomas O’Malley’s song as well as Ev’rybody wants to be a Cat.
 I’ve always wondered what happened after this movie, but the proposed sequel for this was never made; oh well I can imagine.
 If you like cats, and even if you don’t, The Aristocats is a very cute slightly underrated Disney movie worth watching.